 One of the biggest problems for the users of the donate button is that their personal info (full name and surname) is shown in the payment summary to the donor.
 Some people don’t feel comfortable with this (for privacy concerns).

-In this step by step guide, we have covered two great methods for adding PayPal donate buttons to your WordPress website.
+In this step by step guide, we have covered two simple methods of adding PayPal donate buttons to your WordPress website.
 We recommend you go with the PayPal function as this removes the need for a plugin.

 However, if you want greater flexibility, feel free to use the plugin.

-While donations are great, the best way to make money on your site is through eCommerce.
+Recieving PayPal donations for your nonprofit organization is great, However there is a better way to make money on your site.
+It’s eCommerce.
 Please read our WooCommerce installation guide to learn how to get started with an online store.

 You may also check out our WP college to get access to many great WordPress tutorials and tips.
 Topics ranging from using your WordPress theme to best WordPress hosting, to cleaning a site of malware are covered.
 You will benefit greatly!